Staff & Teacher Bios

 Grace Jankovic grew up in the small town of Goodland, KS, homeschooling for most of her education and graduating from Goodland Public High.
 She earned her BA in Studio Art, emphasizing in Art History (with a minor in Religion & Philosophy) from Friends University in Wichita.
 For three years after graduation, she contributed monthly Art History lectures at Northfield School of the Liberal Arts as part of an interdisciplinary lecture series on Western Civilization.
 During that time, she continued to make art on commission and participate in gallery shows, while getting a crash course in web design from the School o' Hard Knocks.

-Currently, she lives in the beautiful Idaho countryside outside of Viola, ID with her husband Mike.
-In her spare time, she enjoys epic road trips with her man and singing with various local groups, anything from Bach to Jefferson Airplane.
+Currently, she lives in the beautiful Idaho countryside outside of Viola, ID with her husband Mike and their bouncing baby boy.
+Back when she had spare time, she enjoyed epic road trips with her man and singing with various local groups, anything from Bach to Jefferson Airplane.
+Now her interests include critiquing the Alphabet board-book genre, and looking for new and creative ways to keep her little family fat and happy.

 Jackie was born and raised in New York City.
 Growing up, Spanish was predominantly spoken in her home.
 This served her well, as her first job was to help out her parents as an interpreter and probably where she fell in love with languages.
 She attended LaGuardia High School where she was a vocal major, and then went to Queens College earning a B.A. in French and a Spanish minor.
 Upon graduation she began a career in International Banking with Banco Consolidado.
 Jackie left the business world to home-school all three of her children where she embraced classical education.
 Currently she is tutoring high-school students in Spanish and teaching American Sign Language to new mothers.
 She has also taught Spanish in a home-school co-operative.